 Instructions

-- Start by trimming the top and root ends of the onions and remove the outer papery layer.
-Then, halve the onions and cut the halves into medium-sized slices, as shown in the picture
+- Start by trimming the top and root ends from the onions, and peel off the outer layer.
+Then, cut the onions in half.

-- For making French fried onions, place the sliced onions in a bowl and add a cup of buttermilk.
-Allow them to soak in the buttermilk for at least 30 minutes.
-After soaking, drain the buttermilk and set aside the sliced onions
+- Place the sliced onions in a bowl and cover them with buttermilk.
+Let them soak for at least 30 minutes to tenderize and infuse flavor.
+After soaking, drain the buttermilk and set the onions aside.

 Recipe Video